-There are just two things to be aware of.
+There are a few things to be aware of:

-- All of the sheets must be a consistent layout and must stay in a consistent format.
-If one worksheet changes then the formula won’t SUM the correct cells.
+- All the sheets must be in a consistent layout and must stay that way.
+If one worksheet changes, the formula many not sum the correct cells.

-- Normally, cell references move automatically when new rows or columns are inserted.
+- Usually, formula cell references move automatically when new rows or columns are inserted.
 This formula does not work like that.
 It will only move if you select all the sheets and then insert a row or column into all of those sheets at the same time.

 - Any sheets which are between the two tabs are included within the calculation.
 Therefore, even though we cannot see them, hidden sheets are also included in the result.